Dube TradePort: Dube Cargo Terminal

-The cargo terminal currently has a capacity to handle 100,000 tons of cargo a year and can in the future has the capacity to increase to two million tons.
+The cargo terminal currently has a capacity to handle 100,000 tons of cargo a year and has the capacity to increase to two million tons in the future.
 Located next to King Shaka International Airport there is direct airside access to the cargo terminal.
 It is open 24 hours as is the on-site regulatory services such as customs.
 The cargo terminal connects Dube Trade Zones via overhead conveyor air-bridge allowing freight-forwarding community, logistics service providers, assemblers, distributors and manufacturers to based in that zone.
 The facility also boasts 1 500 m2 of open cold storage area and specialised temperature controlled storage.
 The cargo terminal has five main operators, Emirates Sky Cargo, SAA Cargo, Bid Air Cargo, SA Airlink and Africa Charter Airline.
 It also operates Dube AiRoad, that operates air-to-road and road-to-air cargo to clients in South and Southern Africa.